Qantas Pathfinders History

 And Everybody’s Favourite Event …

 The legendary Pathfinders BBQ Caravan!
-The persuasive Pathfinders of the day organised a caravan to be donated and the Qantas Engineers generously refitted and painted the caravan in Pathfinders colours, later building a BBQ trailer.
+The persuasive Qantas Pathfinders of the day organised a caravan to be donated and the Qantas Engineers generously refitted and painted the caravan in Qantas Pathfinders colours, later building a BBQ trailer.
 The caravan was taken to all sorts of events to raise money around Sydney.
-Often the Pathfinders camped overnight where I’ve heard there might have been a favourite tipple or two imbibed, many a tall tale shared and loads of camaraderie enjoyed … sounds like they had a hoot!
+Often the Qantas Pathfinders camped overnight where I’ve heard there might have been a favourite tipple or two imbibed, many a tall tale shared and loads of camaraderie enjoyed … sounds like they had a hoot!
 Events included the annual RIDBC garden show in the 90’s, Qantas open days, Schofields & Richmond air shows and St George NRL games.
-If the caravan could only talk, it could relate some memorable celebrations – the exciting night in Circular Quay in 1994 when Sydney was announced as the next Olympic host, not to mention a trip to the Mardi Gras after party to serve food and drinks to thirsty partygoers.
+If the caravan could only talk, it would relate some memorable celebrations – the exciting night in Circular Quay in 1994 when Sydney was announced as the next Olympic host, not to mention a trip to the Mardi Gras after party to serve food and drinks to thirsty partygoers.

 Generous Support from Qantas Staff